 Getting Started with your Dynatrace UFO

-Whether you built a UFO yourself (following the instructions on GitHub), whether you purchased one from Dynatrace or whether you got your hands on one of them through other channels: You should start by checking out the Quick Start Guide which explains how to get your UFO connected to your network.
+Whether you built and printed a UFO yourself (following the instructions on GitHub), whether you purchased one from Dynatrace or whether you got your hands on one of them through other channels: You should start by checking out the Quick Start Guide which explains how to get your UFO connected to your network.
 Once that is accomplished you can either use the generic REST API to control the LEDs or use the existing integration with Dynatrace SaaS / Managed to display status of current open problems.

 If you prefer to watch a video join my Hands-On UFO Tutorial Performance Clinic on March 16th.

 Step #1: Connecting your UFO to your WiFi

 Here is a quick summary of what you read in the Quick Start Guide:

 - Plug it in!

 - Press the little black dot on the top.
 The UFO starts blinking blue and now offers a WiFi hotspot with the name “ufo”